udacity/mws-restaurant-stage-2/README.md

 A static webpage incrementally converted to a mobile-ready web application.

 In **Stage Two**, the additions are:
-* using the Gulp toolkit to handle image compression and asset concatenation
+* using the Gulp toolkit to handle image and asset compression
 * saving data from a server to a browser-side IndexedDB database
 * removing duplicate JavaScript functions